pereiraleo447/worldbuilding-obsidian/PROJECT HARUKA/Story Overview.md

 In this act we play as Itou in a sort of flashback sequence, showing the beginning of his mission.

 We find out that what the agency thought was a simple feeder spirit turned out to be a massively powerful entity– so powerful, in fact, that the barrier it erected around the school to feed off the students uninterrupted was all but impenetrable.
-With no choice but to take on the spirit on his own, Itou and Takumi marched onwards.
+With no choice but to take on the spirit on his own, Itou marched onwards.

 # Act 3